-Dark Matter group in IKP-KIT
+Dark Matter group at IKP

-The EDELWEISS collaboration consists of 11 institutes from 4 countries.
+The EDELWEISS collaboration consists of scientists from 4 countries.
 The experimental setup is based on array of Germanium bolometers installed in the Frejus road tunnel in the underground laboratory (Laboratoire Souterrain de Modane, LSM), which shields the experiment by 1800m of rock (4850 m.w.e.).
 The bolometer detectors can detect WIMPs via their elastic scattering off Germanium nuclei and have an excellent background rejection power.
-In the research group at the Institute for Nuclear Physics (IKP), the muon veto system was designed, built and is being operated.
+In the research group at the Institute for Nuclear Physics (IKP), the muon veto system was designed, built and operated.
 Besides the analysis of experimental data, we also provided a new electronic data read-out in cooperation with our partner institute IPE at KIT.
-The EDELWEISS experiment is now in its third stage, EDELWEISS-III, concentrating on the search of so-called low mass WIMPs with maases in the GeV range.
+The EDELWEISS experiment is concentrating on the search of so-called low mass WIMPs with masses in the GeV range.